Jump to a section

 Home Care Costs

 Non-Medical Home Care is primarily private pay.
-Typical costs include $25–$35/hour for aides and $200–$350/day for live-in care.
-Long-term care insurance or Medicaid waiver programs may cover some services.
+Typical costs nationally range from $25–$35/hour for home health aides and $200–$350/day for live-in care, though rates vary significantly by region.
+Urban markets run higher; rural markets tend to be lower.
+Long-term care insurance or Medicaid waiver programs may cover some non-medical services.

 How to Choose the Right Home Care Provider